beat-forge/beatsaber-stripped/README.md

 ## License

-The code signatures in this repository are owned by Beat Games.
-We kindly request that you purchase Beat Saber before engaging in modding activities.
+The code signatures in this repository are owned by Beat Games, we kindly request that you purchase Beat Saber before engaging in modding activities.